-After graduation, she worked in supported living schemes supporting adults who had learning difficulties.
-After a while, she decided it was finally the right time to write that book.
+After graduation, she worked in supported living schemes supporting adults with learning difficulties.
+After a while, she decided it was the right time to write that book.
 This took two years.
 A period she considers her apprenticeship.
-She is glad it will never be published though, like most first books probably shouldn’t.

 Kelly began to study creative writing and is now published in many journals, such as: Litro, The Stinging Fly, Cyphers, Lampeter Review, Crannog, Southword journal, spontaneity.org, Honest Ulsterman, Banshee, and more.

 Her work has been noted in a few competitions: Michael McLaverty Short Story Award, inaugural Seamus Heaney Award for New Writing, Cúirt New Writing Prize for Fiction, Fish Short Story Prize, Abroad Writers’ Conference Short-Short Story Award and the Gregory O’Donoghue Poetry Prize, mainly.
 She published her first poetry collection THREE PRIMES in September 2013 with Lapwing.

-Kelly became an arts facilitator and founded The Incubator in 2014 which she still edits.
-The journal showcases new writing from NI and Ireland, with focus on the contemporary Irish short story.
+In 2014, Kelly became an arts facilitator and founded The Incubator which she still edits: the journal showcases new writing from NI and Ireland, with focus on the contemporary Irish short story.